 The purpose of the Xn Setup procedure is to exchange application level configuration data needed for two NG-RAN nodes to interoperate correctly over the Xn-C interface.

 NOTE: If Xn-C signalling transport is shared among multiple Xn-C interface instances, one Xn Setup procedure is issued per Xn-C interface instance to be setup, i.e. several Xn Setup procedures may be issued via the same TNL association after that TNL association has become operational.

+NOTE: Exchange of application level configuration data also applies for two NG-RAN nodes in case the SN does not broadcast system information.
+How to use this information when this option is used is not explicitly specified, as specified in the TS 37.340 [8].

 The procedure uses non UE-associated signalling.

 8.4.1.2 Successful Operation